Regulating GCSEs, AS and A levels: guide for schools and colleges

-The approach is the same for GCE qualifications (AS and A level), with a set of Qualification Level Conditions for new AS and A levels and Qualification Level Conditions for pre-reform AS and A levels.
+The approach is the same for GCE qualifications (AS and A level), with a set of Qualification Level Conditions for new AS and A levels and different Qualification Level Conditions for pre-reform AS and A levels.

 All the Conditions are published on our website, including subject level Conditions.

 Exam boards must tell schools and colleges about any subject-specific requirements.
 There are, for example, additional requirements on schools and colleges to submit to exam boards statements about the provision of opportunities for and/or participation in GCSE science and geology practical work, astronomy observations, geography fieldwork and citizenship activities.

 We have put requirements on exam boards to provide resits for some of the legacy qualifications.

 - all legacy AS and A levels in the May or June of the year following the last scheduled entry for the qualifications

 - the legacy GCSE English, English language and mathematics qualifications in summer 2017 (in addition to the resits provided in November 2016)

 - GCSE science and additional science no later than summer 2018